Arthgyaan

 This affects the prices of bonds already in the market.

-If an existing bond offering a 7% coupon is pitted against a new bond that got offered at a lower coupon of 6% (interest rates are falling) then the existing bond is more desirable and so is a debt fund holding these older 7% bonds.
+If an existing bond offering a 7% coupon is pitted against a new bond that offers a lower coupon of 6% (interest rates are falling), then the existing bond is more desirable and so is a debt fund holding these older 7% bonds.
 The reverse happens if interest rates rise in the economy - debt fund NAVs fall.
-This metric, for measuring interest rate risk is called Modified Duration, is available for all debt funds and measures the rate of change of the portfolio NAV due to changes in interest rates
+This metric, for measuring interest rate risk, is called Modified Duration, and is available for all debt funds.
+It measures the rate of change of the portfolio NAV due to changes in interest rates.

-In general, funds with large AuM increases diversification.
+In general, funds with large AuM increase diversification.
 There is no role of star ratings or past performance in choosing a debt fund.

 Result of credit and interest risk: liquidity risk